Vidisha Baliyan: Deaflympic career

-Modeling career
+Pageantry

-Vidisha Baliyan decided to take part in the Miss Deaf India contest following her retirement from tennis.
+Baliyan decided to take part in the Miss Deaf India contest following her retirement from tennis.
 She was reported to have had training sessions in Greater Noida for over a year to participate in Miss Deaf India 2019.
 She eventually won the Miss Deaf India 2019 contest which was held in Assam, Guwahati in February 2019.
 After emerging as Miss Deaf India, she qualified to take part in the Miss Deaf World 2019 contest and headed to South Africa.
 She also received the assistance from Wheeling Happiness Foundation which is run by 2016 Summer Paralympics silver medalist Deepa Malik.

 She was one of the many contestants to have participated in the Miss Deaf World contest and was crowned Miss Deaf World for the year 2019.
 Vidisha went on to become the first Indian to win the Miss Deaf World 2019.

-Achievements

-She is the first Indian woman to win the title of Miss Deaf World in 2019.
-She is a great motivational speaker and expert in many fields, including Dancing, Tennis, and Fashion.
-She got National Disability Award from the honorable Vice President of India.
-She is the Brand Ambassador of Women Empowerment in Arsh Kanya Gurukul.
-She is also the brand ambassador of Phonak Nadia.
-Her list of achievements and accolades talks at length about her ambitious personality.